n8n-io/n8n-docs/CONTRIBUTING.md

 ### Style
 * Explain clearly each step of the process or changes you make.
 * Keep your writing as concise as possible.
-* Add commit messages in [this](https://gist.github.com/parmentf/035de27d6ed1dce0b36a) format.
+* Use present tense, active voice, and "you"-form to address the readers.
+* Spell out correctly the names of organisations or brands.
+For example: "GitHub", not "Github".
 * Use correct spelling and grammar.
 [Grammarly](https://www.grammarly.com/) is a good tool to help you with that.
-* Spell out correctly the names of organisations or brands.
-For example: "GitHub", not "Github".
+* Add commit messages in [this](https://gist.github.com/parmentf/035de27d6ed1dce0b36a) format.

 ### Screenshots